JunaidRafique69/DojicsEvaluationTask/README.md

 There is a Django Restframework api for user registration and authentication.
 The api is utilizing built in token authentication.
 Swagger documentation is also integrated with it.
 Fastapi has been used to for taskmanagement.

 ### Dependancy
-You will need to include you smtp email server credentials in the function `send_email_notiifcation`.
+You will need to include you smtp email server credentials in the function `send_email_notiifcation` in app.py file.
 Without these you will not be able to use task management api.

 ### Setup
 1. Clone the repository